Snitkin-Lab-Umich/snpkit-smk/README.md

 conda env create -f snpkit.yaml -n snpkit
 ```

-> Change snakemake configuration settings in config/config.yaml file and create a new sample list file - samples.tsv
+> Change snakemake configuration settings in config/config.yaml file and create a new sample list file in config/samples.tsv.
+For example, if sample is called *Rush_KPC_11_R1_trim_paired.fastq.gz*, only include the sample name, i.e. **Rush_KPC_11** in samples.tsv.

 ## Quick start